-- They act in accordance with the School's Safer Recruitment Policy; - All appointments are made on merit, against objective criteria which are applied consistently across all candidates; - Confidentially is maintained at all times regarding candidates' details; - The highest quality of teaching and support is provided to all children and young people; - A favourable and positive image of the School is promoted through its Safer Recruitment and Selection activities.
+- They act in accordance with the School's Safer Recruitment Policy; - All appointments are made on merit, against objective criteria which are applied consistently across all candidates: - Confidentially is maintained at all times regarding candidates' details; - The highest quality of teaching and support is provided to all children and young people; - A favourable and positive image of the School is promoted through its Safer Recruitment and Selection activities.

 Copthorne Prep School prioritises the safeguarding and promotion of the welfare of children and young people.
-We expect all staff to share this commitment and to undergo appropriate checks including onbanced DRS checks.
-This commitment is staff to share this commitment and to undergo appropriate checks including enhanced DBS checks.
+We expect all staff to share this commitment and to undergo appropriate checks including enhanced DBS checks.
 This commitment is embedded in all our procedures and pre-employment checks.